caleom/Hackathon2/bill_README.md

 - Timer
 - Quiz

+## Future Features

+When we started this project we assumed that game would best suit very young children in the 4-7 year old category.
+However as we progressed with our research we realised that it is the 11-14 year old age range that study Probability as part of the National Curriculums in England and Wales.
+We only had time to include produce one suitable lesson plan on this topic as content to supplement the game itself.
+However we realised that there is a whole Scheme of Work that could be developed from this game utilising multiple lesson plans.
+Therefore for future iterations of this product we would like to introduce some live video or animated explanatons of how to calculated the game probabilities together with several interactive quizzes, and of course the lesson plans to enable teachers, parents, and students to be able to use the product to obtain most educational benefits.

 ## Testing

 We completed alot of the responsiveness and function testing as we went along.
 After a new feature was added to our project we would then run the site through dev tools checking different device sizes to ensure responsiveness and features were working as expected.
 We had a slight stuggle with the header, ensuring the words pushed down into imgs when on smaller devices.
 However after spending some time referring to the bootstrap wesbite we were able to accomplish what we set out.